Jamaica: 18th–19th centuries

 The British abolished the slave trade in 1807, but not the institution itself.
 In 1831 a huge slave rebellion, known as the Baptist War, broke out, led by the Baptist preacher Samuel Sharpe.
 The rebellion resulted in hundreds of deaths and the destruction of many plantations, and led to ferocious reprisals by the plantocracy class.

 As a result of rebellions such as these, as well as the efforts of abolitionists, Britain outlawed slavery in its empire in 1834, with full emancipation from chattel slavery declared in 1838.
 The population in 1834 was 371,070, of whom 15,000 were white, 5,000 free black; 40,000 "coloured" or free people of colour (mixed race); and 311,070 were slaves.

 The resulting labour shortage prompted the British to begin to "import" indentured servants to supplement the labour pool, as many freedmen resisted working on the plantations.
 Workers recruited from India began arriving in 1845, Chinese workers in 1854.
-Many South Asian and Chinese descendants continue to reside in Jamaica today.
+Many Jamaicans are descendants of South Asian and Chinese people.
 Over the next 20 years, several epidemics of cholera, scarlet fever, and smallpox hit the island, killing almost 60,000 people (about 10 per day).
-Nevertheless, in 1871 the census recorded a population of 506,154 people, 246,573 of which were males, and 259,581 females.
-Their races were recorded as 13,101 white, 100,346 coloured (mixed black and white), and 392,707 black.
-This period was marked by an economic slump, with many Jamaicans living in poverty.
-Dissatisfaction with this, and continued racial discrimination and marginalisation of the black majority, led to the outbreak of the Morant Bay rebellion in 1865 led by Paul Bogle, which was put down by Governor John Eyre with such brutality that he was recalled from his position.
-His successor, John Peter Grant, enacted a series of social, financial and political reforms whilst aiming to uphold firm British rule over the island, which became a Crown Colony in 1866.
+Nevertheless, in 1871 the census recorded a population of 506,154 people, 246,573 of whom were males, and 259,581 females.
+Their races were recorded as 13,101 white, 100,346 coloured (known as the Browning Class), and 392,707 black.
+There was an economic slump in this period, with many Jamaicans living in poverty.
+Dissatisfaction with this, and continued racial discrimination and marginalisation of the black majority, led to the outbreak of the Morant Bay rebellion in 1865, led by Paul Bogle, which was put down by Governor John Eyre with such brutality that he was recalled from his position.
+His successor, John Peter Grant, enacted a series of social, financial and political reforms while aiming to uphold firm British rule over the island, which became a Crown Colony in 1866.
 In 1872 the capital was transferred from Spanish Town to Kingston.